luk036/ellipsoid-method/cutting_plane.md

     -   $y_1 = \log x_1$, $y_2 = \log x_2$.

--   We have the problem in a convex form:
+-   We have the problem in convex form:

 $$\begin{array}{ll}
     \text{max}  & t \\